thedammyking/filo/apps/api/api-design.md

 ## Architecture Design

-The system is designed with a modular and extensible architecture to support file uploads (URLs, torrents/magnet links) and integration with multiple cloud storage providers.
+The system is designed with a modular and extensible architecture to support file uploads (via URLs, torrents/magnet links) and integration with multiple cloud storage providers.

 ### Component Diagram